I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 How do I stop hating being alone?

 If you want to learn how to stop hating being alone, you can take several steps to make spending time by yourself easier.
-One step that may be useful in ensuring that you spend alone time doing something you enjoy, whether that’s painting, hiking, playing an instrument, or any other hobby you enjoy.
+One step that may be useful is to spend alone time doing a hobby, whether that’s painting, hiking, playing an instrument, or any other hobby you enjoy.
 Another step that may help you learn to enjoy time alone is doing more things by yourself.
 For instance, if you typically see movies with other people, try seeing a movie on your own.
 In time, you may find that spending time by yourself can be as enjoyable and enriching as spending time with others.

 Why is it so hard to be alone?